+Amendment of the definition of "domestic waste" in the dictionary to the Act is also proposed to clarify that the term "domestic waste" applies only to household garbage, including recyclables, but does not apply to household effluent waste.
 The anti-competitive nature of the annual charge for domestic waste management services can be justified on the basis that it is in the interests of the community to provide an effective low-cost waste removal service.
-However the same justification does not apply to household effluent waste, which may be the subject of commercial sewerage works.
-The amendment of the definition ensures that anti-competitive provisions are only retained when they can be adequately justified.
+However, the same justification does not apply to household effluent waste, which may be the subject of commercial sewerage works.
+The amendment of the definition ensures that anti-competitive provisions are retained only where they can be adequately justified.

-In terms of business approvals, section 68 of the Act requires that council approval be obtained before operating an undertaker's business and/or a mortuary.
-As access to an approved mortuary is a requirement for an approval to carry on an undertaker's business, the approvals are effectively connected.
-Applicants for council approval to operate an undertaker's business or a mortuary must comply with public health standards, which are enumerated in schedule 4 to the Local Government (Orders) Regulation 1999.
+Section 68 of the Act requires that council approval be obtained before operating an undertakers business and/or a mortuary.
+As access to an approved mortuary is a requirement for an approval to carry on an undertakers business, the approvals are effectively connected.
+Applicants for council approval to operate an undertakers business or a mortuary must comply with public health standards, which are enumerated in schedule 4 to the Local Government (Orders) Regulations 1999.
 The standards relate to the construction of mortuaries, water supply and sewerage, and closet and ablution facilities.
-These standards are critical to the maintenance of public health and safety and the occupational health and safety of staff that work in such facilities.
-Public health legislation in New South Wales also imposes standards with respect to the handling of bodies and related matters.
+These standards are critical to the maintenance of public health and safety and the occupational health and safety of staff who work in such facilities.

+Public health legislation in New South Wales also imposes standards with respect to the handling of bodies and the related matters.
 It can be seen that, quite apart from the business approval, undertakers and mortuaries are regulated to ensure that the business is conducted in appropriate and secure ways.
 It is worth noting that other Australian jurisdictions do not require business approvals for the funeral industry.
 Maintenance of both public and occupational health and safety is achieved through enforcement mechanisms without the need for business approvals.

-In terms of national competition policy principles, business approvals impose barriers to entry into a market, because competition is restricted to persons who are able to obtain the necessary approval from a local council.
-Under national competition policy it must be demonstrated that the benefits to society of restrictions on competition outweigh the costs of those restrictions, and that the objectives of the legislation can only be achieved by restricting competition in this way.
-The review committee found that the current requirement to obtain prior approval to operate an undertaker's business or a mortuary facility is anti-competitive and cannot be justified on other grounds, given the regulation of health and safety matters by the Local Government (Orders) Regulation and public health legislation.
+In terms of national competition policy principles, business approvals impose barriers to entry into a market, because competition is restricted to those persons who are able to obtain the necessary approval from a local council.
+Under national competition policy it must be demonstrated that the benefits to society of restrictions on competition outweigh the costs of those restrictions, and that the objectives of the legislation can be achieved only by restricting competition in this way.
+The review committee found that the current requirement to obtain prior approval to operate an undertakers business or a mortuary facility is anti-competitive and cannot be justified on other grounds, given the regulation of health and safety matters by the Local Government (Orders) Regulation and public health legislation.
+Predevelopment regulation can be limited to the requirements of the Environmental Planning and Assessment Act 1979 for development consent, with operational matters continuing to be regulated under the Public Health Act.